salvium/cs_salvium/cs_monero_flutter_libs/README.md

 appropriate endorsed plugin interface for your platform as needed.

 ## Optional
-This package and its platform-specific binary bundle children are not required for `cs_monero` usage, but they are provided as a quick and convenient way to start coding with the library.
+This package and its endorsed platform-specific plugin interfaces are not required to use `cs_monero`, but they are provided as a quick and convenient way to start coding with the library.
 Refer to `cs_monero`'s documentation for more information on building the libraries from source.
-Use this package (and especially its platform-specific children) as a template or example for bundling the required binaries.
+Use this package and its platform-specific children as templates or examples for bundling the required binaries.